fadams/serverless/hybrid_fn_openfaas_stack/examples/fntest/unzip-hotwrap/README.md

 This article https://unix.stackexchange.com/questions/211265/unzip-the-archive-with-more-than-one-entry mentions an 8GB public test archive https://archive.org/download/nycTaxiTripData2013/faredata2013.zip this is still smaller than I want to use, but it's a start.

-This http://downloads.wordpress.org/plugin/akismet.2.5.3.zip is fairly small but has a number of items so can be used to test a streaming unzip to several different locations.
+This zipfile http://downloads.wordpress.org/plugin/akismet.2.5.3.zip is fairly small but has a number of items so can be used to test a streaming unzip to several different locations.

-**Instructions for debugging a hotwrap container locally** Make a directory to be the UNIX socket filesystem
+#### Instructions for debugging a hotwrap container locally
+Make a directory to be the UNIX socket filesystem

 mkdir iofs